How Many Puppies Can a Chihuahua Have in a Litter

 So, if you possess a female Chihuahua that you are interested in breeding at some point in the future, you should postpone your plans until she is old enough (at least one year) to do so healthily, and you shouldn’t even remotely consider breeding her until her first heat cycle has passed.

-You may also lower your Chihuahua’s risk of developing birth-related difficulties by choosing a partner for your dog that is compatible in its size and health and keeping track of each step of her pregnancy with the assistance of a calendar designed specifically for pregnant dogs.
+You may also lower your Chihuahua’s risk of developing birth-related difficulties by choosing a partner for your dog that is compatible with its size and health and keeping track of each step of her pregnancy with the assistance of a calendar designed specifically for pregnant dogs.

 If you want to find a good fit for your Chihuahua that you want to breed, you should search for male Chihuahuas that are on the smaller side just to be safe.
 Also, try to discover the average size of both dogs’ parents and whether or not they were bigger or smaller, as this will play a part in the safety of the mother dog’s gestation, too.